 That was everything you could possibly want to know about Instagram Insights.
 As a marketer, it is also important to understand Instagram’s algorithm to ensure that your content gets the most attention.
 Here’s our ultimate guide to understanding how to crack Instagram’s algorithm.

-If you are new to Instagram business and need help to optimize your profile, identify your objectives, and create a successful content strategy, we have the only guide you will ever need.
+If you are new to the Instagram business and need help to optimize your profile, identify your objectives, and create a successful content strategy, we have the only guide you will ever need.

-With social media always upgrading to something new, here’s a space for you to find answers to all your questions and of course, inspiration.
+With social media always upgrading to something new, here’s space for you to find answers to all your questions and of course, inspiration.
 You’d love what we have built at the InVideo community – a place for you to connect and learn from 15,000+ other marketers, business owners, and creators like yourself.